 replace SIGN with the expected icon name.

-replace SLUG with the base url of the service you are connecting; it will be used with the domain name; for example if slug is home and the domain example.com, the href entry will be home.example.com
+replace SLUG with the base URL of the service you are connecting; it will be used with the domain name; for example, if the slug is home and the domain example.com, the href entry will be home.example.com

 Replace INSTANCE1 and INSTANCE2 with the value you will use for your instanceName: (in the settings.yaml file)